GoekhanDev/musicplayer/README.md

 After the download it will be added to the current music list and will be stored locally at your Musics folder with all the metadata.

 </br>

-## About the Project

-The code is written in WPF with MVVM design pattern, pull requests are accepted since code isn't clean.